Ahmed Soilihi

-Ahmed Soilihi (أحمد سويليهي; born 1 July 1996) is a professional footballer who plays as a defender for club Quevilly-Rouen.
-Born in France, he represents the Comoros at international level.
+Ahmed Soilihi (أحمد سويليهي; born 1 July 1996) is a professional footballer who plays as a defender for Championnat National 1 club Toulon.
+Born in France, he plays for the Comoros national team.

 Club career

 Soilihi was trained in the youth academy of Istres, and moved to Athlético Marseille in the summer of 2017.
 In July 2020, he signed for Championnat National side Quevilly-Rouen.
 In January 2022, Soilihi joined Championnat National 2 side Martigues.

 International career

 Soilihi made his professional debut for the Comoros national team in a 1–0 friendly win over Mauritania on 6 October 2017.

+On 11 December 2025, Soilihi was called up to the Comoros squad for the 2025 Africa Cup of Nations.